-Buses Depart for Group Outdoor Activities and Field Demonstrations
+Shuttle Depart for Group Outdoor Activity

 Attendees will meet in the main lobby for transportation to the off-site location where the various outdoor activities will be held.
 Guests are encouraged to dress appropriately for the weather.

-Buses Return to Hotel
+Shuttles Return to Hotel

 This year’s auction and raffle, which will be held during the reception and dinner, will feature a wide array of hunting, fishing, and shooting items and excursions.
 Attendees will have the opportunity to take advantage of some great deals to wrap up their holiday shopping, or perhaps to begin planning for trips afield next year, all while supporting the work of the Congressional Sportsmen’s Foundation in strengthening the NASC network.

-Movie Night – “Killing the Shepherd: The Last Keeper"
+Movie Night – Killing the Shepherd: The Last Keeper

 Reminiscent with the acts of genocide during the Highland Clearances after the battle of Culloden in 1746 there is a modern effort to remove rural folks from the land.
 The targets are gamekeepers, ghillies, and deer stalkers whose families have been working the land, in some cases, for centuries.
 The land provides jobs and wages which they use to buy food and pay bills; keep families living in small communities filling local schools with children; and providing active wildlife and habitat management.